 Halong Bay Cruise

-I shouldn’t even call this a Halong Bay cruise because it was actually in nearby Bai Tu Long Bay – and that’s exactly what made it a highlight of the year instead of a bucket list disappointment.
+I shouldn’t even call this a Halong Bay cruise because it was actually in nearby Bai Tu Long Bay, Vietnam – and that’s exactly what made it a highlight of the year instead of a bucket list disappointment.

 Halong Bay is by far the most popular attraction in Vietnam and one of the top destinations in Southeast Asia.
 The scenery it’s famous for is truly stunning, but hosting over five million visitors a year has made it crowded and polluted.
 We felt like we couldn’t skip Halong Bay, but the more we read about it, the less sure we felt about going.